jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 ### **R2D36:** Thursday 4th April 2019 (and Wednesday) :)

 + **Notes**
   + Flat out forgot to report during yesterdays #100daysofcode. :)  Here's a catch up.
-Further experminented with Twig syntax for creating web page content.
+Further experimented with Twig syntax with PHP for creating web page content.
 In the coders notes for day 36.

   + Elsewhere I've got a lot further in my styling for the Portfolio gallery I've been working on including separating them to different "versions" for each type.